rscherrer/speciome/README.md

 * `logfile` (log.txt) is the name of a file capturing the console output of the simulation
 * `freezerfile` (freezer.dat) is the name of the binary file where to save individual whole genomes
 * `seed` is the seed of the random number generator, and it is by default randomly generated based on the clock

-Note: it is not so clear anymore why `record` must be set in order to save data, in addition to e.g. `datsave` or `gensave`.

 ## Genetic architecture